Rishikesh0523/mobile-directory-host-lan/README.md

 ## Overview

 This project Mobile Directory Local Host is built with Express.js, designed to run in UserLAnd on an Android device.
 It allows users to upload, download, and delete files from a specified directory on the device.
 The application also provides a web interface accessible via a QR code for easy access on the same Wi-Fi network.
+A Comprehensive Setup guide is provided in the blog https://medium.com/@rishikesh0523/comprehensive-installation-and-setup-guide-for-lan-based-file-sharing-app-c1796ab102df.

 ## Features